John94php/John94php/README.md

   <li>jquery/AJAX/Axios</li>
   <li>JavaScript</li>
   </ul>

-Now i'm trying to learn React with Express.js in the future perpahs more :)
+Now I'm learning Java,C# and building mobile apps in Android

 <!---
 John94php/John94php is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.